 Assessment

-Methods in Alignment with Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed e
+Methods in Specific assessment % Intended subject learning outcomes to be

+Alignment with methods/tasks weighting asse ssed

-Intended Learning Outcomes a b c d e f g h
+Intended Learning Outcomes a b с d e f g h

-Continuous assessment 40% ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Outcomes Continuous assessment 40% ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-2. Examination 60% ✓ ✓ ✓ > ✓ > ✓ ✓
+2. Examination 60% ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Total 100%
+Total 100% • • •

-Continuous assessment: The continuous assessment includes assignments, quizzes and test(s) which aim checking the progress of students' study throughout the course, assisting them fulfilling the learning outcomes.
-Assignments in general include end-of-chapter problems, which are used to reinforce a assess the concepts and skills acquired by the students; and to let them know the level understanding that they are expected to reach.
-At least one test would be administered during the course of the subject as a means timely checking of learning progress by referring to the intended outcomes, and means of checking how effective the students digest and consolidate the materials tau in the class.
-Examination: This is a major assessment component of the subject.
-It would be closed-book examination.
-Complicated formulas would be given to avoid rote memo such that the emphasis of assessment would be put on testing the understanding, analy and problem solving ability of the students. em in the eard vel of the ans of the and as taught the a mory,
+Continuous assessment: The continuous assessment includes assignments, quizze checking the progress of students' study throughout the fulfilling the learning outcomes.
+Assignments in general include end-of-chapter problems, wh assess the concepts and skills acquired by the students; and understanding that they are expected to reach.
+At least one test would be administered during the course timely checking of learning progress by referring to the inten of checking how effective the students digest and consolidat class.
+Examination: This is a major assessment component of closed-book examination.
+Complicated formulas would be such that the emphasis of assessment would be put on testing and problem solving ability of the students. rse, are use them subject subject to av d to reknow ect as nes, a rials t einfor the lame a me nd as aught woul ree and evel of means of means t in the d be a emory,

-Student Study Effort Expected Class contact:
+Student Study Effort Expected Class contact: 22 11

-Enort Expected ■ Lecture 33 Hrs.
+Lecture 33 Hrs.

-Tutorial 6 Hrs.
+■ Tutorial 6 Hrs.

 Other student study effort:

 Self-study 81 Hrs.
-Hrs.

 Total student study effort: 120 Hrs.

-Reading List and References 1.
-John W. Jewett and Rays 2014, 9th edition, Brooks or Sci entists s and Engin eers",

-Hafez A. Radi, John O. Rasmussen, "Principles of physics: for scientists and engineers", 2013, Springer.
+Reading List and References John W. Jewett and Raymond A. Serway, "Physics for Scientists and Enginee 2014, 9th edition, Brooks/Cole Cengage Learning.
+Hafez A. Radi, John O. Rasmussen, "Principles of physics: for scientists engineers", 2013, Springer.
 W. Bauer and G.D.
-Westfall, "University Physics with Modern Physics", 2011, McGraw-Hill. s and
+Westfall, "University Physics with Modern Physics", 20 McGraw-Hill.

-2011,